-26. What, in your opinion, will be the impact of technology on commercial litigation in the next five years?
+26. What, if any, will be the impact of technology on commercial litigation in your jurisdiction in the next 5 years?

 Liechtenstein has not yet established an e-government or electronic communication system with the courts.
 In our opinion, this field will be developed in order to ease the communication with the courts and to enable that court filings can be made electronically.